kummerer94/binding-docu-generator/generated-docu-mustache.md

 {% include base.html %}

-# Astro Binding Binding - Gerhard Riegler
+# Plugwise Anna Binding Binding - Plugwise B.V.

-The Astro binding calculates astronomical data from sun and moon.
+This is the binding for Plugwise Anna devices.

 _If possible, provide some resources like pictures, a YouTube video, etc. to give an impression of what can be done with this binding.
 You can place such resources into a `doc` folder next to this README.md._